notofir/mobile2router/README.md

 # Solution for Raspberry Pi 3 v1.2 with Ubuntu Server 19.10
 ## Notes
 * Following this guide removes Ubuntu's new networking services and installs old ones.
-* tlp software should disable USB auto-suspend by default.
+* tlp software should disable USB auto-suspend.
 This means Ubuntu won't stop supplying power to your phone.
 * Connecting phone and router is basically made with bridge.
 ## Setup
 Connect phone and turn on USB Tethering.
 If you need internet from phone, run `sudo dhclient usb0`.